Punched Cards with Logos

 The imagery in both the classical and new MIT logos pictures learning and labor, back to back as if they could never communicate.
 The University of Illinois emblem also features learning and labor, face to face, being united by the female form of Alma Mater.
 Unfortunately, that does not appear to have made its way onto a punched card.

 The older card was printed by IBM, the newer by JTC.
+The designs of both are derived from the IBM 5081.

 The U.S. Navy offers masters and doctoral programs as well as postdoc research opportunities through the Naval Postgraduate School in Monterey, California.